 F. When an e-learning day is declared by the charter school, notice must be provided to parents and students at least two hours prior to the normal school start time that students will need to follow the e-learning day plan for that day.

-G. On an e-learning day, each student’s teacher must be accessible both online and by telephone during normal school hours to assist students and parents.charter school
+G. On an e-learning day, each student’s teacher must be accessible both online and by telephone during normal school hours to assist students and parents.

+H. When the charter school declares an e-learning day, it must continue to pay the full wages for scheduled work hours and benefits of all school employees for the duration of the e-learning period.
+During the e-learning period, school employees must be allowed to work from home to the extent practicable, be assigned to work in an alternative location, or be retained on an on-call basis for any potential need.

 Legal References: Minn.
+Stat. § 10.55 (Juneteenth)

+Minn.
 Stat. § 120A.40 (School Calendar)

 Minn.
 Stat. § 120A.41 (Length of School Year; Hours of Instruction)